BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 <a href="https://raw.githubusercontent.com/BlockchainCommons/GordianSeedTool-iOS/shannona-minimanual/images/st-sskr-import.jpeg"><img src="https://raw.githubusercontent.com/BlockchainCommons/GordianSeedTool-iOS/shannona-minimanual/images/st-sskr-import.jpeg" align="right" width=250></a>

 SSKR stands for Sharded Secret Key Reconstruction, a Blockchain Commons [specification](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-011-sskr.md).
 It allows you to shard a secret (such as a seed) into a number of shares, and then reconstruct the secret from some number (threshold) of those seeds that's typically fewer than all of them.
 For example, you might shard a seed into three shares with a threshold of two.
-Typically, the shares are given out to friends and family, placed in distant safety deposit boxes, or otherwise separated.
-A threshold of the shares can then be collected and used to reconstruct the seed if the original is lost.
+SSKR shares can be used in one of two ways:

+***Self-sovereign key recovery.*** You store shares in multiple, safe places, such as: in [QR Tool](https://www.blockchaincommons.com/projects/Releasing-QRTool/), in your safety deposit box, in your home-office safe, and in a locked drawer at work.

+***Social key recovery.*** You give out keys to friends and family who are physically separated and who store them securely.

+In either case, if a seed is lost, a threshold of shares can be collected (either on one's own or from friends family) to reconstruct the seed.

 **Gordian Seed Tool** can be used to collect together shares and reconstruct your seed.
 There are currently three ways to do so: